Remnant 2 Council Chamber Dungeon Guide

 The Council Chamber is both a dungeon and an event in which you need to find out the traitor among the three magistrates in Remnant 2.

-If you ever stumbled upon the Council Chamber event when roaming around Losomn in Remnant 2, then you’re in for a real treat.
+The Council Chamber is a dungeon that spawns in Losomn in Remnant 2.
 This is a dungeon where you are assigned the task of detective by three Fae judges to help find a traitor among them.

 There are also a lot of unique and fantastic cutscenes along with lots of mind-boggling puzzles, secrets, and rewards.
 With so much to do in the Council Chamber, it’s best to read through this Remnant 2 Council Chamber dungeon guide to make sure that you get everything it has to offer.

-The Council Chamber is a dungeon location that can only be accessed in the Losomn world of Remnant 2.
-In Adventure mode, keep re-rolling Losomn until you can start from the Palace Courtyard checkpoint.
+The Council Chamber is a dungeon location that can only be accessed in the Losomn world.
+In Adventure mode, keep re-rolling Losomn until you start from the Palace Courtyard checkpoint.

 From there on, you have to find and interact with the Jester to get the quill.
 This is an important item that is going to help you find the entrance to the Council Chamber.

 Keep checking all the doors nearby with the quill until you find the right one.
-Do note that since there is procedural generation involved, if you cannot find the right door, re-roll Losomn until you do.
+Do note that since there is procedural generation involved, there is no single spawn area for the dungeon.
+If you have trouble finding the door re-roll the world and check again.

 Enter the Council Tribunal